-It is difficult not to be impressed with the picturesque Engadin St Moritz Ski Resort Switzerland and you can see why both royalty and some of the worlds elite choose to come here for their winter holidays.
-It contains luxurious 5-star hotels that look like palaces, hosts some of the most prestigious events as well as world-class skiing on over 350kms of ski slopes and an array of non-ski activities.
+It is difficult not to be impressed with the picturesque Engadin St Moritz Ski Resort Switzerland.
+You can see why both royalty and some of the worlds elite choose to come here for their winter holidays.
+It contains luxurious 5-star hotels that look like palaces, hosts some of the most prestigious events.
+As well as world-class skiing on over 350kms of ski slopes and an array of non-ski activities.

 Table of Contents